Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Incident-Response-Process/README.md

 # What qualifies as an incident?
 Generically, it's just a violation of some kinda security policy or procedure
-- an event is raised to indicate a happening on the network or in Entuity.
+- an event is raised to indicate a happening on the network or in Entity.
 - an incident indicates the persistence of an event, and can be called, amended and closed by more than one type of event.

 Security Event Vs. Security Incident